 An isolated little cove on the northern shore of Milos.
 The water was clear and shallow.
 Great bodyfeel.
 The cove is ringed by little bungalows and topped with ruins.

 They might not have been ruins.
 Could have just been an old fallen down house.
 Looked ruinous though.
-Only real drawback to Firopotamos is that the trailer guy ran out of beer.
+Only drawback to Firopotamos is that the trailer guy ran out of beer.
 Must have been an especially hot day, but still.
 You’re a beach trailer.
 Stock up.

 We took our packs and sat at a table at Yankos All Day and stared at each other for hours.